-In the coming weeks, City Council will consider a recommendation from City staff on how to register and collect taxes from Short-Term Residential Rentals in Alexandria, pursuant to a new state law that took effect in 2017.
-The City hosted a community meeting to gather input on October 17.
+In November 2017, City Council adopted a recommendation from City staff on how to register and collect taxes from Short-Term Residential Rentals in Alexandria, pursuant to a new state law that took effect in 2017.
+Prior to adoption, the City hosted a community meeting to gather input on October 17.

 - Short-term rental properties are already subject to the following taxes:

 - State and local Sales Taxes totaling 6% must be collected from the renter and remitted by the operator to the Virginia Department of Taxation.

 - Regional and local Transient Lodging Taxes of 8.5% plus $1 per room per night must be collected from the renter and remitted by the operator to the City of Alexandria for any rental that can lodge four or more persons at any one time .

 - Staff is considering a proposal to City Council to amend the ordinance by removing this reference.
 This would promote equity between short-term rentals of various sizes.

 - The operator must obtain a Business, Professional and Occupational License (BPOL) if their gross revenue is greater than $10,000 annually, and they rent more than four separate dwelling units (each having cooking facilities).
 A BPOL license is only required if they meet these two conditions.

 - Short-term rental properties do not require zoning or permitting approvals solely on that basis, but any normal zoning or permitting provisions (e.g. maximum occupancy, construction permits) would still apply.